meerkat-manor/PeterDocs/README.md

 file to the 7ZIP file and then encrypting the contents.
 Send

 * this script
 * the 7ZIP package file
-* plus optional SecretFilename ( if using RecipientKeyName ) to the target or recipient.
+* plus optional Secret File ( if using Recipient Key ) to the target or recipient.

+Alternatively you can direct the recipient to the PowerShell Gallery and ask them to download the PeterDocs module and invoke the restore and reconcile commands from within a PowerShell terminal window.

 The source folder is not altered and only read rights are required.
-A log file is written at exceution to record activity.
+A log file is written at execution to record activity.

-The SecretFileName can be sent via email, while the 7ZIP can go different routes due to possible size such as:
+The Secret File can be sent via email, while the 7ZIP can go different routes due to possible size such as:

 * Cloud storage provider